New Immigration Rules affecting the Student and Child Student Visa Routes

 New Definition and Evidential Requirements for a ‘Guardianship Organisation’

-Many overseas parents appoint a guardianship organisation to act on their behalf to ensure the safety and care of their son or daughter when studying in the UK.
-Guardianship organisations often provide a local homestay family for sponsored Child Student boarders outside of school term time.
-Accordingly, where a Child Student will have a ‘Nominated Guardian’ arranged through such a guardianship organisation, the Home Office’s Student and Child Student Caseworker Guidance confirmed that a ‘named contact’ at the organisation can meet the ‘British Citizen or settled’ criteria of the Child Student Visa route.
-The guidance also set out what details the organisation needed to provide a Child Student visa applicant in their Letter of Undertaking.
+Where a Child Student will have a ‘Nominated Guardian’ arranged through such a guardianship organisation, the Home Office’s Student and Child Student Caseworker Guidance confirmed that a ‘named contact’ at the organisation can meet the ‘British Citizen or settled’ criteria of the Child Student Visa route.
+The Caseworker Guidance also set out what details the organisation needed to provide a Child Student visa applicant in their Letter of Undertaking.

-The following changes will be made to the Immigration Rules to now formally recognise the role of guardianship organisations in the care of sponsored Child Students in the UK and how the associated eligibility and evidential visa requirements can be met:
+The following changes were made to the Immigration Rules to now formally recognise the role of guardianship organisations in the care of sponsored Child Students in the UK and how the associated eligibility and evidential visa requirements of the Child Student Visa Rules can be met:

-• A new paragraph will be added the Child Student Rules to cover the information a guardianship organisation needs to provide where an applicant does not have details of their ‘Nominated Guardian’ when they apply for their Child Student Visa.
+• A new paragraph was added to the Child Student Visa Rules to cover the information a guardianship organisation needs to provide where an applicant does not have details of their ‘Nominated Guardian’ when they apply for their Child Student Visa.
 The new provisions provide in this scenario that “the named contact on the Letter of Undertaking from the guardianship organisation must be a British Citizen or settled in the UK.”
-The Letter of Undertaking from the Guardianship organisation must also now contain the following information:

 • The name and contact details of a member of staff at the guardianship organisation who is a British Citizen or settled in the UK;